iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Great but it doesn't save my repeat runs only the 1st run I ever did on that run.
 I have done about 4 runs on week 3 and it still shows only the 1st run I did 4 months ago!
 I am having to use other apps like Strava or my fitness watch to see my history.
 This seems like a very basic thing to fix?!<br> :date: __2021-01-15 20:59:59__

-> Very glitchy.
-Closes randomly even with recommended settings<br> :date: __2021-01-14 18:02:02__

-> It got me through the program.
-Did often crash during the run leaving me with no voice guidance to stop.
-So some runs went on extra long!
-This happened repeatedly on the final 3 runs so I'm nearly at 10k distances now.<br> :date: __2021-01-13 19:01:34__

-> Clear guidance and great for anyone who does little or no exercise to get started!
-I've put 3 stars because the app kept freezing....
-Had to switch to a different app but if you don't have this problem then I'd recommend it!<br> :date: __2021-01-12 22:33:41__

 #### 2-star reviews